What do the tonsils do? What happens if they are removed?

 Generally, there are no food restrictions after surgery, but sometimes a soft diet is better tolerated during the recovery period.
 The sooner you eat, the quicker the recovery.
 You may be reluctant to eat because of throat pain; consequently, some weight loss may occur, this is usually gained back after a normal diet is resumed.

 A low-grade fever may be observed the night of the surgery and for a day or two afterward.
-Contact the office if the fever is greater than 38.5º.
+Contact your GP, Dr Jefferson, or the emergency department if the fever is greater than 38.5º.

 You may notice snoring and mouth breathing due to swelling in the throat.
 Breathing should return to normal when swelling subsides, 10-14 days after surgery.